Abraham14711/Distributed-Automated-Report-Generation-System-for-User-Actions/README.md

 - **Apache Airflow** for orchestration
 - **Apache Spark** for distributed processing
 - **Hadoop (HDFS)** for storage
-- **Go** for synthetic data generation
+- **Python** for managing aiflow pipeline using DAG files
-### Since this is a test bench, all the data we process is generated using a Go script in the generation directory.
-On a real stand there will be no need to use this script.
+- **Go** for synthetic data generation and implementing an HDFS client
-- **Kubernetes** for container orchestration
+- **Kubernetes** for the orchestration of distributed database components
-- **Docker** for containerization
+- **Docker/Docker-compose** for containerization and orchestration

 ---